 Experiencing the above physical aspects that may cause a loss of libido is far from easy, and if you're going through it, Ross repeats the same advice for every struggle: Speak up at the doctor's office and at home.

 "Communication with your partner is so important," she adds.
 "It can be difficult to talk about sensitive sexual issues, but it can interfere with normal intimacy if you don't.
-The more your partner is informed about why you are experiencing a low libido, the easier it will be for them to be supportive and helpful in finding treatment options leading to a healthy sex life.
-The most healthy and natural method to improve a woman's sex drive is having a close connection, emotionally, mentally and physically, with a partner.
+The more your partner is informed about why you are experiencing low libido, the easier it will be for them to be supportive and helpful in finding treatment options leading to healthy sex life.
+The most healthy and natural method to improve a woman's sex drive is having a close connection, emotionally, mentally, and physically, with a partner.
 Having good communication with your partner is the best foreplay a woman could ask for."

 In your doctor's office, ask for guidance, which Ross says is unfortunately rare.
 You could also seek out psychotherapy treatments, which can help partners navigate the issue, too.
 "Women simply want the same attention in sexual health and responsiveness from the medical community as men have had," she says.
 "With that in mind, the FDA is finally showing support for the challenges faced in female sexual health.
 Whether you choose a medical alternative, a little self-love in the afternoon, or a romantic weekend without electronics or distractions, the choice should be yours."